The Northern Medieval World: On the Margins of Europe

 Medieval Institute Publications welcomes monographs from established and early career researchers, collections of thematic essays, scholarly editions and translations with substantial introductions and apparatus.

 Keywords: Medieval Scandinavia, history, literature, law, gender, paleography, philosophy, religion, translations, editions.

 Geographical scope: Scandinavia and its wider geographical context

 Series editorial board

-Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Shannon Cunningham, acquisitions editor for the series, or the chair of the editorial board, Carolyne Larrington, St. John’s College, Oxford.
+Proposals or completed manuscripts to be considered for publication by Medieval Institute Publications should be sent to Erin Sweany (for literary studies) or Emily Winkler (for historical studies), acquisitions editors for the series, or the chair of the editorial board, Carolyne Larrington, St. John’s College, Oxford.